Upper School

 7/8 Navi

 This 1 year, text-based course on the Prophets covers Shmuel Bet (Samuel II) from its original, Hebrew text.
-It is divided into 1 semester in 7th grade and 1 semester in 8th grade.
-The dual foci of this course are text and storyline.
-Students master the ability to read, punctuate, translate and explain the verses from Prophets and move from beginner to intermediate level in their ability to decipher classic commentary (Rashi & Metzudat David).
-The storyline covers the leadership of Samuel, Saul, and David and the events therein.
+This course is taken either in 7th grade or 8th grade (depending on whether it is a boys or girls year) .
+The dual focuses of this course are text and storyline.
+Students develop the ability to read, punctuate, translate and explain the verses from Prophets and move from beginner to intermediate level in their ability to comprehend classic commentary.
+The storyline covers the leadership of David and the events therein.

 Texts: